How Regular Link Removal Is Better Than Investing 1000$ On SEO

 To recover from the penalty, I bought a link audit service from this company (Name of Company).
 After receiving the entire backlink report, I have analyzed all the backlinks along with the help of a professional and got some of the webmasters to remove my link from their website.
 However, as I have unintentionally become a victim of link farming schemes, there are a lot of websites that are not actively moderated.
 I have sent an email to all the websites and the ones that cooperated and removed my link are mentioned in the first half of the disavow.txt file.

 The second half contains the list of those backlinks, whose webmasters are either uncooperative or asking me for cash payment in exchange for link removal.

-The third part contains list of those websites who are just a part of link building schemes and are not replying to my messages.
-I have also been unable to find the who-is details or contact details of certain websites and even those are mentioned in the third part.
+The third part contains a list of those websites that are just a part of link-building schemes and are not replying to my messages.
+I have also been unable to find the who-is details or contact details of certain websites and even those are mentioned in the third party.

 Please check the attachments for all the emails that I have sent out along with the replies from the webmasters.
 I believe that this is evidence enough to show that some of the webmasters are uncooperative or careless in this regard.

 I have also attached the disavow.txt file that I have submitted through the Disavow Tool.
 Thank you for reading my request again and considering my website.
 I was unaware of such schemes and I believe that It will never happen again in the future.

 I have really worked hard to mend the loss and this is as far as I could delve.

 Your Name (Webmaster of Website)

 So this was my take on the importance of Link Removal.
 Though many may disagree, I believe, especially for the old players who have been doing SEO for a long time, Link Removal can do more good than obtaining a huge number of power links.
 Keeping your profile clean and maintaining this healthy habit not only get you a better trust score in Google, but also in the eyes of other webmasters who do the same.